dandn9/js-in-css/README.md

 # JS-IN-CSS

-### Sick of only writing and reading Tailwind classes?
+### Sick of only writing Tailwind classes?
 Just write everything in it. 🤟😎🤟

 Features: